 A Canberra office opened in the late 1960s and was staffed by partner Gunveld Luksteins.
 Gunveld was extremely ambitious and brought a strong commercial focus to the firm, while successfully cultivating international relationships.
 Sadly, he died in a fishing accident in 1969.

 A focus on staff: 2001 and beyond

-Davies Collison Cave partners and staff have always been active in professional activities involving the education, regulation, academic support and leadership of the profession.
-Partners hold presidential positions on local and international professional bodies and they have been appointed to Professional Standards Boards.
+Davies Collison Cave principals and staff have always been active in professional activities involving the education, regulation, academic support and leadership of the profession.
+Principals hold presidential positions on local and international professional bodies and have been appointed to Professional Standards Boards.

-As clients increasingly look to Asia for future growth, DCC expanded its operations in 2015 to ensure our advice and support for clients’ IP strategies continues to compliment their business plans across jurisdictions seamlessly.
+As clients increasingly looked to Asia for future growth, DCC expanded its operations in 2015 to ensure our advice and support for clients’ IP strategies continues to compliment their business plans across jurisdictions seamlessly.
 One of the world’s most innovative countries, Singapore was an easy choice for the firm.
-The Singaporean government has successfully encouraged the growth of a thriving international business community, and is renowned for a strong intellectual property regime, providing supportive legal structures for developing and commercialising innovation.
+The Singaporean government was successfully encouraged the growth of a thriving international business community, and was renowned for a strong intellectual property regime, providing supportive legal structures for developing and commercialising innovation.

-The Singapore team will, of course, remain an integral part of DCC and will be supported by the full resources and expertise of DCC professionals, irrespective of geographical location.
+The Singapore team is an integral part of DCC and is supported by the full resources and expertise of DCC professionals.